Bitumen Calculator – Free Online Tool for Accurate Asphalt & Paving Estimates (2025)

 2. Set the depth: Enter how thick the asphalt layer will be, typically expressed in inches for residential work, or millimeters for professional road specifications.

-3. Convert to cubic volume: The calculator multiplies length × width × depth, converting all measurements to a common unit (cubic feet or cubic meters).
+3. Convert to cubic volume: The calculator multiplies length x width x depth, converting all measurements to a common unit (cubic feet or cubic meters).

-4. Apply density: Standard hot-mix asphalt (HMA) has a compacted density of approximately 145 lb/ft³ (2,322 kg/m³), though this varies by mix type.
+4. Apply density: Standard hot-mix asphalt (HMA) has a compacted density of approximately 145 lb/ft³ (2,322 kg/m³).
 The tool multiplies volume by density.

-5. Convert to tonnes: The resulting weight in pounds is divided by 2,000 to get short tons (or by 2,205 for metric tonnes), which is the unit most asphalt suppliers price by.
+5. Convert to tonnes: The resulting weight in pounds is divided by 2,000 for short tons, which is the unit most asphalt suppliers price by.

 Tons = Weight ÷ 2,000

 Our interactive calculator above handles all conversions automatically.
-Enter your dimensions in any unit combination — the tool normalizes everything before computing, so you don’t need to pre-convert your measurements.
+Enter your dimensions in any unit combination and the tool normalizes everything before computing.

 Bitumen Calculator for Driveways: A Real-World Example